jonhorton/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+## Janus

+Janus is installed directly from its repository so it can always be updated.
+Nothing has been modified.
+You can add any plugins you want to the `~/.janus` directory in your home folder.
+It works just like pathogen; Vim will source anything you add from that folder.
+Any special commands or keymappings should be added to the `~/.vimrc.after` or `~/.vimrc.before` files.
+Janus will source those AFTER it loads its default `.vimrc` file.

 ## topical